mexem-review

 Inactivity feeLowNo inactivity fee

-• Non-trading fees include charges not directly related to trading, like withdrawal fees or inactivity fees.
+Non-trading fees are charges not directly linked to executing trades, such as withdrawal fees or inactivity charges.

-Stock and ETF fees
+Stock and ETF Fees

 MEXEM stock and ETF commission of a $2,000 trade